SOFTS-London cocoa sets 46-year high as supplies tighten

 COFFEE

-* Coffee exports from Vietnam are estimated to have decreased 4.9% in the first eight months of 2023 from a year earlier to 1.2 million tonnes, equivalent to 20 million 60 kg (130 pound) bags, the General Statistics Office said on Tuesday.
+* Coffee exports from Vietnam in the first eight months of 2023 are estimated to have dropped by 4.9% from a year earlier to 1.2 million tonnes, equivalent to 20 million 60 kg (130 pound) bags, the General Statistics Office said on Tuesday.

 ((nigel.hunt@thomsonreuters.com; +44 (0) 7990 561421; Reuters Messaging: nigel.hunt.thomsonreuters.com@reuters.net ))